CGudapati/cgudapati.github.io/_posts/2020-08-19-SCIP-Tutorial-Solving-Sudoku.md

 The `sudoku_utils.h` file is commented well enough so that the reader can understand it fairly easily.
-The `get_sudoku_grid()` function is used to read the sudoku puzzle from a file which has a single line with 81 characters. the numbers 1,2...9 are represented as is in the file and the blanks can either be a '.' or a '0' chacater.
+The `get_sudoku_grid()` function is used to read the sudoku puzzle from a file which has a single line with 81 characters. the numbers 1,2...9 are represented as is in the file and the blanks can either be a '.' or a '0' character.

 The next function just displays the Sudoku grid.
 This function is called when we first read the puzzle and then when we solve the puzzle